-For many elderly people who suffer from Alzheimer’s disease or other forms of dementia, the time of day marked by the sunset can be a time of increased memory loss, confusion, agitation, and even anger.
-This behavioral shift is called sundown syndrome, otherwise known as sundowners syndrome or sundowning.
+For many elderly people who suffer from Alzheimer’s disease or other forms of dementia, sunset can be a time of increased memory loss, confusion, agitation, and even anger.
+This behavioral shift is called sundown syndrome, otherwise known as sundowners syndrome, or sundowning.
 Doctors aren’t sure what causes sundown syndrome, but there are certain triggers to avoid and ways to manage symptoms.

-There is no clear definition of sundown syndrome.
-Generally, it’s a range of unusual behaviors — often including agitation, confusion and restlessness — that occur during the transition from daylight to darkness.
-It’s typically seen in the early evening but can also sometimes happen in early morning.
-It primarily affects people with Alzheimer’s disease or another form of dementia.
+Sundown syndrome is a term used to describe a range of unusual behaviors — often including agitation, confusion, and restlessness — that occur during the transition from daylight to darkness.
+It’s typically seen in the early evening but can also sometimes happen in the morning.
+It primarily affects people with Alzheimer’s or other forms of dementia.
 In fact, as many as one in five people with Alzheimer’s will experience sundowning, according to the Alzheimer’s Association.
-But the elderly recovering from surgery in hospitals or unfamiliar environments will sometimes also experience sundown syndrome.
+Sometimes seniors recovering from surgery in hospitals or unfamiliar environments will also experience sundown syndrome.

 Our advisors help 300,000 families each year find the right senior care for their loved ones.